 Due to a large number of submissions, leading journals are often forced to reject even high-quality manuscripts for various reasons, such as a large number of submissions or a lack of correspondence with the editorial direction of the journal.
 Finally, journal editors make decisions about what to publish.
 They make decisions to either accept or reject articles based on their opinion of the article’s worth of publication and the comments of reviewers.

 The most frequent but easily evadable cause for journal rejection is the mismatch between the manuscript and the journal’s objectives and scope.
 Determining if the topic of one’s article matches that of the target journal should be the number one priority.
 Considering the type of research the journal focuses on should come next.

-The conventional publication route involving manuscript submission, peer review, manuscript review, and acceptance for publication spans many months and is entirely dependant on determinants including the field of study, the availability of peer reviewers, and the frequency of publication of a journal.
+The conventional publication route involving manuscript submission, peer review, manuscript review and acceptance for publication spans many months and is entirely dependent on determinants including the field of study, the availability of peer reviewers and the frequency of publication of a journal.

 Journal Papers Vastly More Valuable Than Conference Papers